surachno/aem-protocol/docs/partner-pitch-limewire.md

 ## Why this matters for LimeWire

-LimeWire sits at the intersection of:
+The LimeWire ecosystem, including the LimeWire Network, sits at the intersection of:

 - AI content creation
 - creator monetization